Arrived in NZCR care: 24 September 2020.

 - Adopter must be part time worker, active but retired, or permanently working (part time hours) from home.
-No full time workers or those out of the house often.
-Vinnie is a young dog who needs a lot of time, and energy put into him.
-He is not suitable for a full time worker, or to be taken to a busy work office environment or to a doggy daycare.
+No full time workers or those out of the house often need apply please.
+Vinnie is a young dog who needs a lot of time and energy put into him.
+He is not suitable for a full time worker or to be taken to a busy work office environment or to a doggy daycare.
 This would just overwhelm him.

 - Vinnie would do well with another dog of a similar (medium) energy level.
-He has a lot of energy and is very dog sociable and loves to play with other dogs.
-Not suitable as a companion for an older dog (he would just annoy them).
+He has a decent amount of energy, is very dog sociable and loves to play with other dogs.
+He would be fine as a solo dog however.

-- Vinnie would be a great family dog, but for children over say 8years who have doggy-knowledge.
+- Vinnie would be a great family dog, but for children over say 8-10years who have doggy-knowledge.

 NOTE: Before applying for our dogs, please do read the above adopter requirements and ensure that you meet these.
 We are very clear about the homes we are seeking.
 We set the adopter requirements after consultation with the foster carers and consideration of the dogs, needs, welfare and personality.
 They are strict requirements - no exceptions.
 Please do not submit an application if you do not meet the above, we will simply respond to confirm the application is declined.
 Unfortunately, at times this has been the case and we have had to disappoint prospective adopters.
 This is why we are clear about our requirements prior and note them above.